Tours for individuals living with dementia and their care partner.

-Explore some of the artist Rembrandt van Rijn’s greatest works and see how he continues to inspire and engage us, 400 years later.
+Explore some of Rembrandt van Rijn’s greatest artworks and see how he continues to inspire and engage us, 400 years later.

 This virtual visit provides opportunities for small groups of adults to discover 5–10 extraordinary artworks from the Rembrandt in Amsterdam exhibition with one of our knowledgeable interpreters.
 You and your group will be encouraged to share thoughts and memories, ask questions and connect with other group members safely from home.

-This visit is ideal for adult community groups, retirement homes and others interested in careful looking at artworks to provoke conversation, to learn and to enjoy one another.
-For the best experience, we recommend 5-15 web cameras or a maximum of 20 participants.
+This visit is ideal for adult community groups, residents of retirement homes and others interested in careful looking at artworks to provoke conversation, to learn and to socialize.
+For the best experience, we recommend 5–15 web cameras or a maximum of 20 participants.

 Registration required 3 weeks in advance.

 Free technology training and support for older adults.